JinkuiH/DOSTA-Net/README.md

 python inference.py
 ```

-Results will be saved in the directory specified in the file.
+Results will be saved in the directory specified in the outputs file.

 ---